sous-chefs/iis/README.md

 ### Attribute Parameters

 - product_id: name attribute.
 Specifies the ID of a product to install.
-- accept_eula: specifies that WebpiCmdline should Auto-Accept Eula’s. default is false.

 - site_name: name attribute.
 - site_id: . if not given IIS generates a unique ID for the site
 - path: IIS will create a root application and a root virtual directory mapped to this specified local path